MrCaro/mrcaro/README.md

 ### Hi there 👋

-#### I'm a Front-End Engineer located in Orlando, FL 📍
+#### I'm a Software Engineer located in Orlando, FL 📍

 ##### NOW

-- ♞ Getting my Masters in Computer Science at UCF – SP'23
+- ♞ Masters in Computer Science at UCF

 ##### BIO